wangvisual/markdown-handler/display_test.md

 1. A numbered list
 2. Which is numbered
 3. With periods and a space
+100. Who said we could count?

 # Code #

-Code can be indented or marked off with ~~~ above and below the block.
+Code can be intended.

-    // Code is just text indented a bit which(is_easy) to_remember();
+    // Code is just text indented a bit like this which(is_easy) to_remember();

+Code can be marked off with ~~~ above and below the block.

 ~~~
 // Markdown extra adds un-indented code blocks too